Paulet affair: American intervention

 The arrived in Honolulu under Commodore Lawrence Kearny in early July.
 Acting American agent William Hooper protested the takeover to Kearny.
 American Commodore Thomas ap Catesby Jones arrived with the on 22 July.
 He landed in Hilo where he consulted with American missionary Titus Coan.
 Rear-Admiral Thomas heard conflicting reports about the surprising developments in Hawaii.
 He had also heard how Jones had briefly occupied Monterey, California.
-Some historians think he was trying to defuse the situation before it spiraled into a larger conflict.
+Some historians think he was trying to defuse the situation before it spiralled into a larger conflict.

-On 26 July Rear-Admiral Thomas sailed into Honolulu harbor on his flagship and requested an interview with the king.
+On 26 July Rear-Admiral Thomas sailed into Honolulu harbour on his flagship and requested an interview with the king.
 Kamehameha was more than happy to tell his side of the story.
 On 31 July, with the arrival of American warships, Thomas informed Kamehameha III the occupation was over.
 He reserved the right to protect British citizens, but respected the sovereignty of the Kingdom.
 The site of a ceremony raising the flag of Hawaii was made into a park in downtown Honolulu named Thomas Square in his honor.
 The pathways are shaped in the form of the British flag.
 31 July is celebrated as Lā Hoʻihoʻi Ea or Restoration Day holiday.
 A phrase from the speech made by Kamehameha III became the motto of Hawaii, and is included on the coat of arms and Seal of Hawaii: Ua Mau ke Ea o ka ʻĀina i ka Pono, roughly translated from the Hawaiian language into English as "The sovereignty of the land is perpetuated in righteousness."
 Jones tried to hasten the peace process by inviting British officers to dinners, and celebrations including the restored king.